 Hi, I’m Candice, and I started Proportional Plate because I want people to stop feeling guilty about their food choices.

-I always acknowledge that everyone’s bodies and lifestyles are very different.
+Everyone’s bodies and lifestyles are very different.
 What might work for me may not work for you.
 We should all strive to create food that is right for how we feel and make choices that feel good for us, whatever they may be.
 It’s up to us to experiment, to listen to our bodies, and to learn!

 I’m also learning to let go of the guilt I feel around my food choices – and I invite you to come on the journey with me.
 It takes bravery, and I still get those feelings of having ‘messed up’ or made a bad food choice.
 But none of my food choices are wrong choices, they are just choices.
 Ultimately, food should be a source of joy: it’s creative and therapeutic and messy and fascinating and unites people all over the world.
 Let’s make food that feels good!